 Social media, however, had absolutely no intention of letting the result get in the way of its opinion.
 ‘BIL deserved their win fair and square; their 16 men were too dominant’ was one delicious offering while the conspiracy theorists were also out in force; ‘To pick out the SBW tackle as the only dangerous tackle strongly suggests this was planned.
 You can’t really believe World Rugby was going to let the cash cow that is the Lions go under.’
 At ‘The New Zealand Herald’, Andrew Alderson was doing the man-marking on the match and gave Maro Itoje 4/10.
 ‘Looked static at times and dropped ball on attack early.
 Caught offside in 44th minute as he struggled to acclimatise.’
 Please, someone, give this man a column.
 If he’s this funny in twenty words think how hysterical he could be if he were given a thousand.

 George was also very good on the grittiness of this Lions team, grit being a commodity his club side – Saracens – have in spades and with which he’s therefore very familiar.
-Mako Vunipola is a smiling assassin, Tadhg Furlong is stronger than six acres of onions and Maro Itoje – straight ‘A’ student that he is – simply cannot spell the word ‘lose’.
+Mako Vunipola is a smiling assassin, Tadhg Furlong is a Wexford bull and Maro Itoje – straight ‘A’ student that he is – simply cannot spell the word ‘lose’.
 Alun Wyn Jones – it’s well-documented – is hewn from Welsh flint, Sean O’Brien is totally impervious to pain, Sam Warburton has that Ferris-physique-condom-full-of-walnuts sort of look and, as we all know, ‘Superman’ wears Taulupe Faletau pajamas.

 And it doesn’t stop with the forwards.
 Conor Murray may look like a matinee idol – ‘really, you’re working on the Lions’ Tour; can you get me Conor Murray’s room number?’ – but he’s deadlier than death itself and a nark off between Jonny Sexton and Owen Farrell would be even more enthralling than the Third Test.
 In short, this Lions team has a priceless, uncompromising, teak-tough streak of bloody-mindedness running right through its core and this – almost brutal – mental strength might yet prove to be its ace of diamonds.